 The Almhof Schneider is our top pick in Lech and is one of the best ski hotels in the world.
 It is also located in one of the best spots in Lech.
 It is ski-in, ski-out, but also only a few steps from the village, where you can enjoy apres-ski in the classy but lively bars, buy designer wear from Strolz or pick up essentials from the village pharmacy or supermarket.

 Back to the food… In the morning, there is one of the best breakfast buffets imaginable, smoked salmon and meats with around 15 homemade accompaniments.
 Loads of muesli and cereal choices, including choco pops for the kids, plus salad items and cheeses.
-Eggs made to order are bought to the table, and there is a patisserie tray with the most delicious homemade patisseries including home-made muffins, patisseries stuffed with cinnamon and apple, all so good that you feel obliged to take one or two back to the room to scoff once your stomach accepts food again.
+Eggs made to order are brought to the table, and there is a patisserie tray with the most delicious homemade patisseries, including home-made muffins and patisseries stuffed with cinnamon and apple, all so good that you feel obliged to take one or two back to the room to scoff once your stomach accepts food again.

 In the evening, the food can only be described as exquisite and delivered in one of the classiest fine dining restaurants I have experienced worldwide.
 Beautiful Alpine decor is complemented by generous Alpine flower arrangements (we had a lovely purple flower on our table) and six courses of deliciousness.
 The additional option is to order something different if the menu doesn’t take your fancy.
 It is one of the few menus that I have come across where the food is more beautiful and tastes even better than it sounds in the description on the menu.